openshift-kni/telco-reference/telco-hub/configuration/reference-crs/required/acm/pre-requeriments.md

-Some previous configured components:
+# Previous configured components

-   * ACM requires storage configured in order to use the AgentServiceConfig
+   * ACM requires ODF configured in order to create the storage for the AgentServiceConfig.
+Two PVs will be created/required.
-   * MCO requires a pull-secret imported on the NS `open-cluster-management-observability` as a Secret.
-   * MCO requires an S3 compatible bucket storage with the connectivity info as:
+   * MCO requires an S3 compatible bucket storage.
+The connection to the storage is contained into a Secret, created on the NS `open-cluster-management-observability`.
+Example:

 ```yaml
 apiVersion: v1